To Succeed With Divorce Mediation, Temper Your Social Media While Going Through A Divorce

 In mediation, we will encourage you to treat each other with respect in all your communications with each other and within your community.
 Bad mouthing your spouse on social media or at your kids schools or elsewhere in the community will only impair your divorce.

-We want to help both parties move forward and if you would like to discuss your particular situation in a free consultation, please call 858-255-1321 or email email@example.com.
+You can read some of our favored divorce books and resources in our divorce and mediation library.
+We want to help both parties move forward and if you would like to discuss your particular situation in a free consultation, please call 858-255-1321 or email firstname.lastname@example.org.